Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_EXTERNAL_LIBRARY_INTEGRATION_001_v1.md

       - **Briefing Details:**
         - Instruct to use the project's package manager command (from `ProjectConfig`) to add the library.
         - If the library needs config keys, they must be added as placeholders to example config files (e.g., `.env.example`).
-        - A `CustomData ConfigSettings:[LibraryName]_ConfigKeysNeeded_v1` item must be logged to ConPort with details of the required keys.
+        - A `CustomData ConfigSettings:[LibraryName]_ConfigKeysNeeded_v1` item must be logged to NovaPort-MCP with details of the required keys.
         - A basic initialization file (e.g., `src/integrations/[library_name]_client.py`) should be created.

 **Milestone ELI.2: Wrapper Development & Testing**